SmartTokenLabs/TokenScript-Examples/tutorial/README.md

   * this is required to manually show tokens that you don't have a balance for
   * (alternately, in remix you can use the `mint` function, to give your wallet address some Coin, eg: `wallet_address, 88000000000000000000`)
 * Enter your contract address:
-  * The most convenient way is (from your computer) to paste the contract address into any [QR code generator](https://www.cssscript.com/demo/flexible-client-side-qr-code-generator/)
+  * A convenient way is (from your computer) to open (etherscan)[etherscan.io], paste in your address (then enter).
+Then click on the little QR icon to the right of the address in the top-left (next to the copy button).
+  * Alternately, paste the contract address into any [QR code generator](https://www.cssscript.com/demo/flexible-client-side-qr-code-generator/) (Like TokenScript, this one rendered locally in the browser)
   * Tap the camera on the address field to scan
 * Once you've added the contract address (QR code or otherwise), you should see the token card `Coin (COIN)`, tagged as `Ropsten`